Andr\'e-Quillen cohomology of algebras over an operad: Lie theoretic description

-We have in mind the resolutions obtained thanks to the augmented bar construction on the level of operad, applied to an algebra, the Koszul complex on an algebra or the coaugmented cobar construction on the level of cooperads, applied to a homotopy algebra.
+We have in mind the resolutions obtained by means of the augmented bar construction on the level of operad, applied to an algebra, or the Koszul complex on an algebra or the coaugmented cobar construction on the level of cooperads, applied to a homotopy algebra.

 The space Der$_{A} (\Po (C),\, M)$ is endowed with the following differential

 where $d_{\alpha}$ was defined in Section \ref{quasifreeresolution}.

 \begin{prop} With the above notations, we have the following isomorphism of dg modules